System Administration

 Administration Overview

-The administration interface provides comprehensive tools for managing user accounts, system settings, and organizational configurations.
-This centralized control panel enables effective governance of your phishing simulation platform while maintaining security and compliance standards across your organization.
+The administration interface provides tools for managing user accounts, system settings, and organizational configurations.
+This control panel manages your phishing simulation platform while maintaining security and compliance standards across your organization.

 Phishing Club - Profile